ceres-c/PicoMax/target_src/README.md

 This folder contains a Microchip MPLAB project for the PIC16F1936 target.
-It essentially performs a __program memory__ (flash) read after it receives a single pulse from the glitcher.
+It essentially performs a __program memory__ (flash) read from addrexx `0xAAA` after it receives a single pulse from the glitcher.
 The value loaded from memory is stored in a global variable, and the glitcher can then get it via an I2C read.

 The PIC behaves as an I2C slave, and the glitcher as the master.
 I2C handling is as barebones as it gets, borderline broken: it has been tested with one